ryhalt-navy/mole_doc/README.md

 ![License (CC0)](https://img.shields.io/badge/license-CC0--1.0-brightgreen)

-Mole is a tool to assist with execution, data collection, analysis, and reporting for testing and experimentation involving unmanned systems.
+Mole is a tool to assist with testing and experimentation involving robots and unmanned systems.
+Is can support test and experiment execution, data collection, analysis, and reporting.
 This documentation attempts to provide sufficient background to enable using Mole or contributing to its development.

 ## **Requirements**
 1) Docker